 AMS(R)S communications is used to satisfy ATS and AOC voice and data link air-ground communications requirements, for those so equipped.
-ATS and AOC communications have priority (and pre-emptive access if needed) over non-safety AAC communications and Aeronautical Passenger Communications (APC), which can also be provided within the same system.
+In certain portions of the mobile satellite service bands, ATS and AOC communications have priority (and pre-emptive access if needed) over non-safety AAC communications and Aeronautical Passenger Communications (APC), which can also be provided within the same system.

-Largely commercial and business aircraft, and high end general aviation aircraft.
+Largely commercial and business aircraft, and high-end general aviation aircraft.